N-Ulaganathan/SuperStat/README.md

 # SuperStat
-A Linux based Operating Syatem monitoring utility, That can run both Pc's and mobiles.
+A Linux based Operating Syatem monitoring utility, That can run on both desktops and mobiles.
 ---------------------------------------------------------------------------------------------------------------------------------